 [Regulation 29 amended in Gazette 3 Sep 2010 p.
 4276.]

-30. Alteration, etc. of owner’s identification code prohibited
+30. Alteration etc. of owner’s identification code prohibited

-A person shall not alter, obliterate, erase or deface an owner’s identification code that is marked or branded on any log timber unless authorized in writing to do so by the CEO or a forest officer.
+A person shall not alter, obliterate, erase or deface an owner’s identification code that is marked or branded on any log timber unless authorised in writing to do so by the CEO or a forest officer.

 Penalty: $2 000.